 Blockchain technology adoption has continued to gain traction in several industries, especially in financial services.
 Now, it has evoked the interest of key supply chain players looking to achieve efficiency and productivity while strengthening security and reducing costs.
-If you are a supply chain manager who is uncertain of blockchain’s capabilities and wants to determine if blockchain is right for supply chain management, this article may give you the answers you need.
+If you are a supply chain manager who is uncertain of blockchain’s capabilities and wants to determine if blockchain supply chain management solutions are feasible or not, this article may give you the answers you need.

 When there are several external partners involved in your supply chain, its processes become more complex and time-consuming.
 Moreover, it takes days to process payments and trace products or parts back to their origin due to intricate, globalized supply chains.
 Currently, supply chains also have a scarcity of solutions that can trace exact sources of materials or confirm whether processes have been followed ethically.